Explicit Stabilised Gradient Descent for Faster Strongly Convex Optimisation: Introduction

 The rest of this paper is organised as follows.
-Section~\ref{sec:ESGD} formally introduces ESGD, which is summarised in Algorithm \ref{alg:ESGD} and accessible without reading the rest of this paper.
-In Section \ref{sec:quadratic prog}, we then quantify the performance of ESGD for solving strongly convex quadratic programs, while in Section~\ref{sec:PESGD} we introduce and study theoretically a \moda{composite} variant of ESGD applied to perturbations of quadratic functions.} Then in Section~\ref{sec:numerics}, we empirically compare ESGD to other first-order optimisation algorithms and conclude that ESGD improves over the state of the art in practice.
+Section~\ref{sec:RKCD} formally introduces RKCD, which is summarised in Algorithm \ref{alg:RKCD} and accessible without reading the rest of this paper.
+In Section \ref{sec:quadratic prog}, we then quantify the performance of RKCD for solving strongly convex quadratic programs, while in Section~\ref{sec:PRKCD} we introduce and study theoretically a \moda{composite} variant of RKCD applied to perturbations of quadratic functions.} Then in Section~\ref{sec:numerics}, we empirically compare RKCD to other first-order optimisation algorithms and conclude that RKCD improves over the state of the art in practice.
 This paper concludes with an overview of the remaining theoretical challenges.